-Not many people know that Hajr e Aswad was stolen from Makkah and remained lost for 23 years!
-The Qarmatians stole Hajr e Aswad in January 930 and took it to their Hajar base (what now is Bahrain) by the Qarmatian leader, Abu Tahir al-Qarmati.
+Hajr e Aswad was taken from Makkah and remained lost for 23 years!
+The Qarmatians took Hajr e Aswad in January 930 and took it to their Hajar base (what now is Bahrain) by the Qarmatian leader, Abu Tahir al-Qarmati.

 The Holy Kaaba was attacked

-He did not keep his oath.
-What he did was not peaceful at all.
-On the very first day of Hajj, the Qarmatians attacked Makkah with an intention to steal Hajr e Aswad.
+On the very first day of Hajj, the Qarmatians attacked Makkah with the intention to steal Hajr e Aswad.
 The Qarmatians’ army came up with their horses and entered Masjid al-Haram.

 They looted the Kaaba, destroyed the buildings, houses were plundered, slaves were seized, Hajr e Aswad was stolen and the dead bodies of pilgrims were thrown in the well of Zamzam to despoil it while other dead ones were left on streets to get rotten away.

-The history tells us that Abu Tahir then stole Hajr e Aswad and held in his possession.
-He took it to Masjid al Dirar so that it could be placed there.
+History tells us that Abu Tahir then stole Hajr e Aswad and held it in his possession.
+He took it to Masjid Dirar so that it could be placed there.
 He wanted to make the Masjid a sacred place and redirect the Hajj from Makkah to Masjid al Dirar.
 But he never got what he wanted!